Back up the library in Photos on Mac

 WARNING: If a Photos library is located on an external drive, don’t use Time Machine to store a backup on that external drive.
 The permissions for your Photos library may conflict with those for the Time Machine backup.

-Manually copy your library to an external storage device: Drag the Photos library (by default in the Pictures folder on your Mac) to your storage device to create a copy.
+Manually copy your library to an external storage device: Drag the Photos library (stored by default in the Pictures folder on your Mac) to your storage device to create a copy.

 If you have more than one photo library, be sure to back them all up.